PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/alerts-and-updates-listing.md

   - **Enable Mobile** - enables the Mobile view for the module.
   - **Disable Mobile** - disables the Mobile view for the module.

+## Updates tab

+- **Balded title with the tooltip** - {modules number in total} modules to update and a hover tooltip.
+A tooltip is displayed as blue information _i_ icon, and when hovered, the text _Modules to update.
+Update these modules to enjoy their latest versions._ appears in dark box.

+### Module row blocks for Updates tab

+- **Icon**
+- **Module title**
+- **Versions from the current {arrow to the right symbol} to the newest numeric expression** - it helps visually to orientate, which is the current outdated module version and what will be the next module version aftere the upgrade finishes.